 “…Mays maintains a conversational tone in the book so that lectures are not needed, but presents the material more rigorously and more compatible with modern standard science texts than Apologia in using and explaining S.I. units, using modern terms like ‘quanta,’ and using the more correct, rigorous terminology like ‘energy’ rather than ‘heat.’
 Overall, the big picture presented is so much more complete than what Apologia presents since it includes modern developments and proper, accepted scientific terminology.
 Exact vocabulary and terminology are an important aspect of science, which can be especially beneficial if a student is not encountering this exact vocabulary in their home setting…” [Read entire review here] – Dr. Carol Wells

 “I appreciate Novare’s Physical Science book for its rich content, perspective on scientific discovery, and engaging style.
 Without a doubt it is my favorite textbook to teach and I am now eagerly awaiting your Chemistry book.”
-Kristi Cain, Dominion Christian Academy, Dacula GA
+Kristi Cain, Oak Hill Classical School, Dacula GA

 “The creators of this great curriculum have thought of everything.
 To read more visit this link for my full review.”
 Jalynn Patterson

 “My students have been working very hard to master the Physical Science material.
 They are producing thoughtful answers to Chapter exercises, and diligently reviewing to keep old material fresh in their memory.
 I have made some adjustments to my teaching style and pacing.
 There is so much interesting content that it is easy for class discussions to go off in various directions.
 But that is a good problem to have.
 I think they are making a connection with the author, which enhances their learning.”
 Cindy D

 “It has been my pleasure to have been a colleague of the author for many years.
 His enthusiasm for the subject and his passion for students to be able to understand it are evident in every page of his book Introductory Physics.